BonorumSoft/TempTrack-Documentation/untitled.md

 {% tabs %}
 {% tab title="Network Client" %}
-To set up the Hydrom as a client in an existing network, enter the name of the existing network in the field below the "SSID".
+To set up the TempTrack as a client in an existing network, enter the name of the existing network in the field below the "SSID".

 In the field below the "Password" enter the password of the existing network.